After death - dealing with an estate

 Everything owned by a person who has died is known as their estate.
 The estate may be made up of:

-If the person who died owes money to other people, for example, on a credit card, for fuel, for rent or a mortgage, this comes out of the estate.
+If the person who died owes money to other people, this comes out of the estate.
+This includes:

 The estate of the person who has died is usually passed to surviving relatives and friends.
-This is done either according to instructions in the will or if the person died without leaving a will, according to certain legal rules.
-Find out more about Wills.
+This is done either:

-For information about the rules when there is no will, called rights of succession, see What to do after a death in Scotland on the Scottish Government website.
+For information about the rules when there's no will, called rights of succession, see Scottish government guidance on what to do after a death in Scotland.

 Check if there is a will